Dr Daniela Manno

 United Kingdom

-My current interests focus on improving the inclusion of pregnant and breastfeeding women in vaccine research for emerging infections to enhance the safety of these women and their babies during health emergencies.
-Additionally, I am involved in projects investigating Lassa fever epidemiology in Sierra Leone and summarising the evidence on the effectiveness of single-dose vaccination for Human Papilloma Virus (HPV).
+My current research interests centre on improving the inclusion of pregnant and breastfeeding women in vaccine research for emerging infections, aiming to enhance maternal and neonatal safety during health emergencies.
+I am also dedicated to investigating the burden of Lassa fever and other emerging infections in pregnancy to inform vaccine development and deployment strategies.
+Beyond this, I am actively involved in projects exploring Lassa fever epidemiology in Sierra Leone and innovative delivery strategies for Human Papilloma Virus (HPV) vaccination.

 Affiliations